 The Steam Roller made history in 1929 in a November game scheduled against the Chicago Cardinals.
 A storm made the field unplayable.
 They decided to play a night game three days later on Nov.
 6 at nearby Kinsley Park, which had just gotten lights.
 The ball was painted white and 6,000 people came to watch.

 The two football fields are now parking lots.
 The Cycledrome is a parking lot and a Peter Pan bus station between I-95 and Rte.
 1. Kinsley Park is a parking lot at the corner of Kinsley and Acorn streets.

 At the intersection of Intervale and Riverside roads in Burlington, Vt., is a highway plaque marking the site of Athletic Park.
 It was located on the streetcar line between Burlington and Winooski.
 The University of Vermont’s football team played there from 1887 until 1906.

 Vermont’s football history is otherwise limited.
-Only two players in the NFL even attended college in Vermont: Washington Redskins receiver Pierre Garcon played just one season at Norwich University before transferring, and Seattle Seahawks kicker Steven Hauschka finished his college career at North Carolina State.
+Only two players in the NFL even attended college in Vermont: Washington Redskins receiver Pierre Garcon played just one season at Norwich University before transferring, and Seattle Seahawks kicker Steven Hauschka graduated from Middlebury College.

 Vermont high schools have produced only three NFL players: Joe Shield, Jason Foster and Bob Yates, according to the Burlington Free Press.
 Shield didn’t produce a single statistic in just three games for the Green Bay Packers in 1986, and Yates never started a game in five seasons as an offensive lineman for the Boston Patriots from 1961-65.